pienjo/ChromeSID/README.md

 * The "user interface" isn't worth the name.
 It only contains the absolute minimum controls, and no design was involved.
 * Performance is lackluster; this is possibly a consequence of using the 'portable' pNacl framework instead of a native module.
-* it is terribly bare-bones.
-No STIL entries, no song lengths, no channel selection.
+* No STIL entries, no song lengths, no channel selection.

 ## Building
 For build instructions: See BUILDING